ShaunCurtis/Blazr.OnAfterRender/readme.md

 If you run code in `OnAfterRender{Async}`, there is no guarantee when it will run.

 Consider any JS Interop operations.
 When can you expect any JSinterop code in `OnAfterRender` to have executed?
 You may think that because you've run a render in `OnInitalizedAsync`, fields/objects obtained through the JSInterop should be available immedaitely.
 They may not be.

-## Logic Problem Solving

-Hopefully this article has shown you how to document the running order of your code, the first step in resolving flaws in your logic.